hashicorp/terraform-provider-vsphere/website/docs/d/network.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the network.
 This can be a name or path.
-* `datacenter_id` - (Optional) The managed object reference ID of the datacenter the network is located in.
+* `datacenter_id` - (Optional) The [managed object reference
+  ID][docs-about-morefs] of the datacenter the network is located in.
 This can be omitted if the search path used in `name` is an absolute path, or if there is only one datacenter in the vSphere infrastructure.

+[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ## Attribute Reference

 The following attributes are exported:

-* `id`: The managed object ID of the network in question.
+* `id`: The [managed object ID][docs-about-morefs] of the network in question.
 * `type`: The managed object type for the discovered network.
 This will be one of `DistributedVirtualPortgroup` for DVS port groups, `Network` for standard (host-based) port groups, or `OpaqueNetwork` for networks managed externally